In the three years since we entered the ESTAS Awards in 2015, we have proudly continued to serve...

 What are an accidental landlord’s responsibilities?

 There was a time in the past when being a landlord was just a matter of owning a property, finding a tenant, and collecting the monthly rent, and a landlord had hardly any responsibilities to the welfare of their tenants.
 This is no longer true.
-Today, there are a multitude of rules and regulations a landlord must adhere to, and we have outlined five of the things an accidental landlord should be aware of:
+Today, there is a multitude of rules and regulations a landlord must adhere to, and we have outlined five of the things an accidental landlord should be aware of:

 If the property has a garden it is the landlord’s responsibility to ensure all pathways are safe.
 The care of shrubs and trees are also the landlord's responsibility, but mowing the lawn is the job of the tenant.